Software Testing TechnologyTesting

 Presently We Make A Diagram For Forgot Password/OTP Proces

-- To reset the secret word should experience the "OTP" framework.
-The first run through the client enters the right "OTP", they will be permitted to go to the secret phrase change page.
+- To reset the secret word you should experience the "OTP'' framework.
+The first run-through the client enters is "OTP '', they will be permitted to go to the secret phrase change page.

-- In the event that "OTP" is valid, it will be permitted to go to the secret phrase change page, in any case, if the OTP is off base the third time, Error Message Displayed Like "Your OTP has been expired!!".
+- In the event that "OTP'' is valid, it will be permitted to go to the secret phrase change page, in any case, if the OTP is off base the third time, an Error Message Displayed Like "Your OTP has expired!!".

 State Transition Table

 | [B2] First attempt | B5 | B3

 | [B3] Second attempt | B5 | B4